johnckealy/vue-auth-jwt/README.md

   }
 ```

 #### `checkTokens()`

 Verifies that the JWT access tokens are still valid, and attempts
 to refresh them if they are not.

-If you've installed the `authDirects` methods in your router index file,
-this will be called automatically when authenticated routes are requested.

 #### `login()`